AdaptiveMotorControlLab/CEBRA-lens/docs/README.md

 # CEBRA-Lens jupyter-book

-Documentation for the usage of CEBRA-Lens
+Documentation for the usage of CEBRA-Lens.

 ## Usage